ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 ```
  **Note**:
  - `"<path to encrypted files>"` must contain the string `encrypted` in the URL, for example `"cos://<bucket>.<identifier>/my_table.parquet.encrypted"`.
- - If the `"encryption.column.keys"` parameter is not set, an exception will be thrown.
+ - If either the `"encryption.column.keys"` parameter or the  `"encryption.footer.key"` parameter is not set, an exception will be thrown.

 ### Reading encrypted data